Stenum/klar-parat/PRD.md

 ### In

 * Parent login (single household account; email + password).
-* 1 household, multiple children profiles (optional, MVP can be single child if you prefer).
+* 1 household with multiple children profiles, each able to run simultaneous sessions on the shared Kid Mode board.
 * Routine templates with tasks (title, optional emoji, optional hint).
 * Per-task **expected duration** to compute medals (not a hard countdown by default).
 * **Auto-run session timer** for the whole routine (start/stop by parent or auto-start when first task checked).